Dubsado vs HoneyBook: An Honest Comparison for 2026

 Is Dubsado better than HoneyBook?

 It depends on your priorities.
-Dubsado is better for customization -- its form builder supports conditional logic, branching, and CSS styling.
+Dubsado is better for customization: its form builder supports conditional logic, branching, and CSS styling.
 It also supports multiple brands and works globally.
-HoneyBook is better for ease of use -- setup takes days rather than weeks, the visual CRM pipeline provides instant lead visibility, and its mobile app is slightly more polished for pipeline management.
+HoneyBook is better for ease of use: setup takes days rather than weeks, the visual CRM pipeline provides instant lead visibility, and its mobile app is slightly more polished for pipeline management.
 Neither is categorically better.

 Is Dubsado or HoneyBook better for photographers?

 Both are popular with photographers.
-HoneyBook is more common because of its fast setup and strong mobile app -- useful when managing bookings on location.
+HoneyBook is more common because of its fast setup and strong mobile app, useful when managing bookings on location.
 Dubsado appeals to photographers who want highly branded intake experiences with conditional questionnaires (e.g., wedding vs. portrait packages adapting dynamically).
 Photographers who start with HoneyBook sometimes switch to Dubsado as their offerings grow more complex.

 How much does Dubsado cost vs HoneyBook?

 Dubsado Starter costs $35/month ($28/month annually) with 3 users included.
 HoneyBook Starter costs $36/month ($29/month annually) for 1 user.
 For automation and scheduling, Dubsado Premier is $55/month ($44/month annually) and HoneyBook Essentials is $59/month ($49/month annually).
 Dubsado is generally cheaper, especially for small teams.
+For a 3-person team needing automation, Dubsado saves roughly $783/year compared to HoneyBook Premium.

 Can I use HoneyBook outside the US?